What Is a Hybrid Publishing Company?

 Convenience: It’s a one-stop shop.
 The hybrid publisher takes care of copy editing, design, cover design, and listing your book on various retailers’ platforms.
 Rather than having to navigate Amazon KDP and other platforms, that’s done for you.

 Opportunity: Hybrid publishers often accept manuscripts from less established writers, providing an opportunity for new voices to be heard.
-For authors who are struggling to get traditionally published or who don’t want to jump through all of the hoops, it works.
+For authors who are struggling to get traditionally published or who don’t want to jump through all the hoops, it works.

 Speed: Hybrid publishers move faster than traditional publishers.
 For books that are time-sensitive, this is a plus.
 Hybrid publishing companies move faster.
 Whereas it might take 18 to 24 months to get traditionally published, a hybrid-published author might have their book out in less than 12 months.